Best Fireplace Grate (Reviews & Buyer’s Guide)

 Size

-The size is probably the most important things to consider when you are looking for a fireplace grate.
+The size is probably the most important thing to consider when you are looking for a fireplace grate.
 You want to make sure you get one that is big enough to hold the amount of wood you need but not too big that it won’t fit in your fireplace.
 The best way to find out the size that you need is to measure the inside of your fireplace.

 Check the width, length, and height to ensure a proper fit.
 You will want to choose one that is about 6-inches smaller on all sides for maximum efficiency.